SCHOLARSHIP FAQ | 2017-2018

 Before you begin the scholarship application process, please review the following questions and answers to make the process smooth and easy.

 How can I apply for a UCF Alumni scholarship?

-Scholarship applications are available on your myUCF page under "Student Self Service" > "Scholarship Application" > "Home Page" > "Add New Scholarship."
-You will only see scholarships for which you meet the basic eligibility requirements.
+Scholarship applications are only available online through your myUCF page under "Student Self Service" > "Scholarship Application" > "Home Page" > "Add New Scholarship."
+No paper applications will be accepted.
+Online, you will only see scholarships for which you meet the basic eligibility requirements.
 IMPORTANT!
 You must then read each scholarship description you can see to make sure you meet ALL of the specific criteria required for each scholarship before applying.
 Just because you can see a scholarship in your myUCF portal, does not mean you meet all required criteria.
-Please read descriptions carefully before submitting the application.
+Please read descriptions carefully before submitting the application online.

 Can I apply for more than one scholarship?

 Yes, you may apply for as many scholarships as you are eligible for and can access on your myUCF portal as long as you meet the specific criteria listed for each.